alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 ### Worldpay

 - _Merchant ID_ - enter your merchant ID for Worldpay
-- _Username_ - enter the API user's username
+- _Username_ - enter the XML username
-- _Password_ - enter the API User's password
+- _Password_ - enter the XML password
 - click _Save credentials_ to go back to the _Account Credentials_ page

 ## Generate API Key